April 2nd: The past couple of weeks have been a blur for sure, but…

 And people love to give them:

-If you get this loop working well, you will actually get to a point where you have a back-log of client work to do…without applying to jobs.
+If you get this loop working well, you will actually get to a point where you have a back-log of client work to do…without applying to gigs on remote jobs websites.
 They’ll come to you!

 Your chance to get custom feedback on your outreach emails